Stvff/Unfurl/readme.md

 # Installation
 Unfurl is just one executable, `unfurl` (`unfurl.exe` on windows).
-It can be downloaded [here](https://github.com/Stvff/Unfurl/releases).\
+It can be downloaded [here](https://github.com/Stvff/Unfurl/releases/latest).\
 You may need to give it executable permissions on linux:
 ```
 chmod +x ./unfurl
 ```
-After that, and after adding it to your path in some way, you can just run the executable in a terminal and it will tell you what to do.
+After that, and after adding it to your `PATH` in some way, you can just run the executable in a terminal and it will tell you what to do.

 The executable contains explainers on every subject, under various `-explain` flags.